Data & Intelligence

 EMPEA data and statistics are compiled based on the 'market' approach.
 Fundraising activity is categorized based on the countries, sub-regions, or regions in which fund managers intend to invest, while investment activity is categorized based on the country headquarters of investee companies.
 For companies registered in offshore financial centers or developed markets, but operating exclusively or predominately in emerging markets, investment activity is categorized based on the geographic footprint of the operations of investee companies.
 In the case of regional and global or multi-regional funds, only those funds investing primarily in emerging markets are included in fundraising totals (e.g., pan-Asia funds with a significant portion of capital intended for investment in China and India).
 Country-dedicated fundraising data and statistics reflect only those funds with a single-country strategy or mandate.
 Target allocations to individual markets within a broader global or regional fund are not attributed to single-country fundraising totals.

 - Africa: Africa, including North Africa.

-- Central and Eastern Europe (CEE) and Commonwealth of Independent States (CIS): European Union accession countries (2004), Southeastern Europe (excluding Greece) and Turkey, as well as Russia and other CIS countries.
+- Central and Eastern Europe (CEE) and the Commonwealth of Independent States (CIS): European Union accession countries (2004), Southeastern Europe (excluding Greece), and Turkey, as well as Russia and other CIS countries.